-It shall be the responsibility of the superintendent to implement this policy.
+it shall be the responsibility of or the st iperintendent to implement this policy.
+Cross Reference: 504 Student Rights and Responsibilities

 FREEDOM OF EXPRESSION

 Student expression, other than student expression in student-produced official school publications, made on the school district premises or under the jurisdiction of the school district or as part of a school-sponsored activity may be attributed to the school district; therefore, student expression must be responsible.
 Student expression must be appropriate to assure that the students learn and meet the goals of the school activity and that the potential audience is not exposed to material that may be harmful or inappropriate for their level of maturity.